WentTheFox/BSDataPuller/README.md

 ///ColorType.None if no note was previously hit or a bomb was hit.
 ColorType ColorType = ColorType.None;

+///The note cut direction, also known as rotation.
+///NoteCutDirection.None if no note was previously hit.
+NoteCutDirection CutDirection = NoteCutDirection.None;

 //====MISC====
 ///The total amount of time in seconds since the start of the map. int TimeElapsed = 0;